 Most importantly, we cannot drastically cut the state budget without undermining the already slow recovery of our economy from the Recession.
 House Republicans want to double down on the mistakes of the Corbett years when deep cuts to the budget during the Great Recession added tens of thousands of working people to the unemployment rolls, which hurt local businesses throughout the state and led Pennsylvania to have one of the slowest recoveries of any state.

-There is an adage that says “don’t raises taxes during a recession.”
-But this applies mainly to the federal government, and it assumes that raising taxes during recession will reduce consumption and investment and thus deepen the economic contraction.
+There is an adage that says “don’t raise taxes during a recession.”
+But this applies mainly to the federal government, and it assumes that raising taxes during a recession will reduce consumption and investment and thus deepen the economic contraction.
 But that is not the situation we face today.

 New revenues would enable the state to help small businesses, to ensure that families do not lose their homes, to help school districts make up for lost local revenues, and to ensure that everyone continues to have access to doctors and hospitals.
 And it would provide the revenues we will need once the immediate crisis is over to balance our budget and begin to meet our long-standing public investment deficit, especially in education at all levels and infrastructures—the investments we so need to generate increased productivity and economic growth in the future.